Chapter 13 Bankruptcy: What Will It Cost and Will It Work?

 Are a Chapter 13 Lawyer's Fees Reasonable?

 In most cases, you won't need to worry that you'll be overcharged for your bankruptcy matter.
-Why?
-Because your lawyer knows the court must approve the amount you pay your attorney.
+Your lawyer knows the court must approve the amount you pay your attorney.
 Plus, many filers can determine whether a fee is reasonable before hiring a bankruptcy lawyer.
-Here's why (and how).
+Here's why and how.

-To simplify the approval process, many courts have guidelines for fees that they'll automatically consider reasonable, known as "presumptive" or "no look" fees.
-The guidelines also list the basic services that should be covered, as well as add-on amounts for business cases and further services that might be needed, such as filing plan modifications or motions.
+Many courts have guidelines for fees that they'll automatically consider reasonable to simplify the approval process, known as "presumptive" or "no-look" fees.
+The guidelines also list the services that should be covered, add-on amounts for business cases, and other services that might be needed, such as filing plan modifications or motions.

 These presumptive fees vary depending on the jurisdiction in which you file your case.
 Check your court's website for the presumptive fee amounts in your jurisdiction.
 If you're unsure which court you'll file in or how to find the court's website, the Federal Court Finder can help.